zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

-by the obstacles of the residence; the heart is not fettered by the obstacles of the clothes The heart is not bound by the obstacles of group feeding; the heart is not bound by the obstacles of residence; the heart is not bound by the obstacles of the patient’s needs and medical necessities."
+by the obstacles of the residence; the heart is not fettered by the obstacles of the clothes The heart is not bound by the obstacles of group feeding; the heart is not bound by the obstacles of residence; the heart is not bound by the obstacles of the patient's needs and medical necessities."
 In order not to be bound in the center of a family, one should be alone like a rhino horn.
 Row.

 Because of that, the single enlightened person said: